plurid/action-mail/packages/action-mail-parser/javascript/README.md

 ```

-When parsing multiple types of data, a `Registry` can be used to determine the type.
+When parsing multiple types of data, a `Registry` can be used to easily determine the data structure type.

 ``` typescript